cearls/timberland/README.md

 `theme/assets/` contain all of your fonts, images, styles and scripts.

-`theme/components/` contain all of your site's components.
-These components are available to use on any page via an Advanced Custom Fields (ACF) flexible content field.
-Each component has its own template, script and style files.
+`theme/blocks/` contain all of your site's blocks.
+These blocks are available to use on any page via the block editor.
+Each block has its own template, script and style files.

 `theme/views/` contains all of your Twig templates.
 These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
 At the end of each PHP template, you'll notice a `Timber::render()` function whose first parameter is the Twig file where that data (or `$context`) will be used.